rafaelpossenti/full-stack-web-developer/README.md

 #### Multi User Blog
 Created a multi-user blog, hosted on Google App Engine, with comments and login functionality.

-#### Neighborhood Map
-Created a single-page web application, built using the Knockout framework, that displays a Google Map of an area and various points of interest.
-Users can search all included landmarks and, when selected, additional information about a landmark is presented from the FourSquare and Wikipedia APIs.

 #### Portfolio Site
 Developed a personal portfolio page using HTML, CSS, and the Bootstrap framework.
 The page is fully responsive and works on mobile, tablet, and desktop browsers.